Call Today! Free Immediate Response (818) 781-1570

 California Penal Code Section 1548 describes the process and procedure for extradition.
 California's extradition laws deal with two types of extradition:

-- California is the demanding state because the crime was committed here.
+• California is a demanding state because the crime was committed here.

 The state that is demanding the fugitive from justice executes the extradition warrant.
-Before extradition, there is a court hearing in order to determine if arrest warrant and charges are valid, and that the individual in custody is the correct person who is wanted with the arrest warrant.
+Before extradition, a court hearing is held to determine whether the arrest warrant and charges are valid and whether the individual in custody is the correct person named in the arrest warrant.

 The fugitive will stay in custody throughout this process, which typically takes many weeks before a decision is made on whether they will be extradited.
-At this point, the fugitive has 2 options:
+At this point, the fugitive has two options:

-If they decide to challenge the extradition, they are entitled to a probably cause hearing with legal representation of a criminal defense lawyer.
+If they decide to challenge the extradition, they are entitled to a probable cause hearing with the assistance of a criminal defense lawyer.
 If they decide to waive extradition and return to the state with the active arrest warrant, they will remain in custody until they are transported back to face their charges.

 Probable Cause Hearing